Just-Curieous/Curie-Use-Cases/stock_prediction/q4_ensemble/README.md

-# Ensemble Methods
+# Ensemble Methods - Boosting Stock Prediction by 35%

-This directory contains the experiments of different ensemble methods for the stock prediction model.
+This directory contains Curie's experiments with various ensemble strategies for stock prediction.

+**💥 Curie achieves a 35% improvement over a real-world baseline used by a real high-frequency trading firm!**
+The baseline model, which already yields positive returns on the A-share market, achieves a 0.1 correlation in stock price ranking prediction.
+Curie pushes this significantly higher by searching through various ensemble methods.

 ## Overview